 As the headlines show, having the components of an ethics and compliance program in place, such as a hotline, code, training, or policies, doesn’t guarantee effectiveness.
 The central lesson that we have learned—from our ongoing research and our experience with hundreds of organizations over the decades—is that a values-based approach to governance, culture, and leadership correlates strongly with greater business outcomes and reduced risk.
 These organizations produce better financial results and boast greater innovation, stronger customer satisfaction, higher levels of employee engagement and, critically, reduced levels of misconduct—plus a willingness to report wrongdoing when observed.
 Moreover, our research consistently shows that these organizations are significantly more successful at operationalizing ethics and compliance into their day-to-day.

 Our research demonstrates conclusively that "operationalizing" ethics and compliance in all aspects of the business enables leaders and employees to think and act based on shared values rather than on short-term expediency or minimum legal requirements.
 That means evaluating E&C programs should be based on how they impact their organizations' operations and workplace behavior—not whether they satisfy a checklist of criteria.

 Consistent with this perspective, we created a Program Effectiveness Index (PEI).
 This proprietary framework analyzes not only the components of corporate E&C programs, but also the impact these programs have on workplace behavior.
-You can learn more about PEI in our 2021 E&C Program Effectiveness Report, which we’ve published in two parts.
-Part one analyzes the impact of COVID-19 on E&C programs, while part two examines board engagement.
+You can learn more about PEI in our 2022 E&C Program Effectiveness Report.